Program Contact: Elena Bertozzi 203-582-7998

 The Bachelor of Arts in Game Design and Development is a pre-professional program that prepares students for a variety of career options including many types of interactive media, the highly competitive game design industry, or the pursuit of additional study at the graduate level.
 This is an applied, interdisciplinary major that focuses on the meaningful application of game technologies in the commercial entertainment industry and the application of those skills to serious topics regarding the environment, healthcare and education including STEM and STEAM (science, technology, engineering, arts and math) initiatives.
 Students acquire a solid foundation in critical thinking and writing, foundations of design, user behavior and systems thinking, as well as an understanding of the cultural impacts of games.
 They develop specialized technical skills and competence in game design including coding, content development, outcomes assessment and quality assurance.
 The major provides students with skills that are readily applied to the real world and the curriculum supports and enables experiential learning opportunities such as internships, study abroad and collaborations with external partners.

 There are a total of 42 credits in the major.
 The major has 11 required courses.
 Students build a core skillset and learn to collaborate with others in Game Labs where cross-disciplinary teams build complete polished games.
 Students choose which areas they wish to specialize in by taking two classes from any one of the concentrations and one elective from any other concentration.
-Concentrations include: Programming, Technology, Design Process, Art, Game Studies, Business, Writing and Audio.
+Concentrations include: Programming, Spatial Technology, Game Design, Art, Performance, Management/Production and Writing.
 In the senior year, the program culminates in a capstone experience when students take the Senior Project and Seminar.

 A grade of C- or better is required in all game design and development courses and prerequisites.
 Students with a GPA of less than 2.00 will be put on probation.
 After two semesters on probation, students will be advised to change majors.